 • Rev. Ernest Sommerfeld resigns.

-• John Wells, a student for the ministry at Howard University, moves family onto the hill and begins preaching.
+• John Wells, a Howard University student, moves family onto the hill and begins preaching.

 • The church begins to hold two sessions of worship and religious education on Sundays.

 • Members participate in the People’s March on Washington, DC.